tervahagn/SL-DC-garlic-hub/docs/install.md

 docker start|stop|restart garlic-hub-container
 ```

+### Admin User

+There is an admin user created:
+login: admin
+password: thymian

 ### Remarks

 There are two `var` directories: one located in the system root and another in the `htdocs` root (public).